isomerpages/moe-standrewssec/_the-saints-experience/Eco Stewardship.md

 </div>
 <p><strong>Therapeutic Garden</strong>
 </p>
-<p>The Therapeutic Garden at St. Andrew’s Secondary School stands as a meaningful
+<p>The Therapeutic Garden at St. Andrew’s School (Secondary) stands as a
-addition to our school environment, transforming an empty plot of land beside our heritage building, Woodsville House, into a space that nurtures both the mind and the love for learning.
+meaningful addition to our school environment, transforming an empty plot of land beside our heritage building, Woodsville House, into a space that nurtures both the mind and the love for learning.
 The journey of building this garden began in 2024.
 After months of planning and discussions, construction began in late 2024, and by March 2025, the Therapeutic Garden was finally completed.
 This project would not have been possible without the dedication and hard work of our alumnus Mr Ganesh and our Green Envoys who contributed to beautify the garden.
 As we step into this beautiful space, may it serve as a reminder of our collective efforts in creating a learning environment that inspires curiosity, well-being, and a deeper appreciation for nature.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ECO_5.jpg">
 </div>